cloudnativer/kube-ipam/README.md

 ## 2.2  Configuration parameter description

-* `type` (string, required): fill in your CNI plug-in type, such as macvlan, Kube router, flannel, etc.
+* `type` (string, required): fill in your CNI plug-in type, such as macvlan, ipvlan, kube-router, flannel, etc.
 * `routes` (string, optional): list of routes to add to the container namespace.
 Each route is a dictionary with "dst" and optional "gw" fields.
 If "gw" is omitted, value of "gateway" will be used.
 * `resolvConf` (string, optional): Path to a `resolv.conf` on the host to parse and return as the DNS configuration
 * `ranges`, (array, required, nonempty) an array of arrays of range objects: